 CAD/CAM Technology (AAS)

 The CAD/CAM technology program (computer-aided design/drafting - computer-aided manufacturing) prepares the graduate for a number of opportunities in the engineering and manufacturing-related fields.
 This program develops skills in the areas of design/drafting (2D CAD and 3D solid modeling) and automation/robotics.
-Graduates will become proficient with industry-standard software including AutoCAD, Pro/ENGINEER, and Mastercam.
+Graduates will become proficient with industry-standard software including AutoCAD, Solidworks, and Siemens Nx.
 Each student will also be exposed to hardware such as coordinate measuring machines (CMM), computer numerically controlled (CNC) machines, and industry grade robotics.
 The CAD/CAM graduate can seamlessly enter the mechanical engineering technology baccalaureate program also offered at Alfred State.

 A laptop computer is required for students entering the CAD/CAM technology program.
 See laptop specifications.